 Line 9 Car and truck expenses.
 You are allowed a deduction for the business use of your car or truck when you own the vehicle and when you keep a written record of its business-related use.
 Deductions for local transportation (but not the cost of driving from home to a regular workplace - that's commuting) and traveling away from home overnight on business are allowed.
-You generally can deduct actual expenses or you can use the standard mileage rate, which was 54 cents (19 cents a mile for moving) in 2016.
-See Publication 463, Travel, Entertainment, Gift, and Car Expenses.
+You generally can deduct actual expenses, or you can use the standard mileage rate, which was 54.5 cents in 2018.
+See Publication 463, Travel, Gift and Car Expenses.
 To claim the deduction, most taxpayers use Form 4562, Depreciation and Amortization.

 Line 10 and 11 Commissions, fees and contract labor.
 If you pay someone a commission to sell your product or service, the expense is deductible.
-Fees usually consist of payments made to independent contractors such as agents or other non-employees.
+Fees usually consist of payments made to independent contractors such as agents, managers or other non-employees.
 The commission or fee must be an ordinary and necessary cost of doing business and must be reasonable in amount.
 If you pay \$600 or more to another independent contractor, you will be required to issue a 1099 Form.

 Line 13 Depreciation.
-There are two ways a small business can write off its equipment purchases.
+There are two ways a small business can write off its equipment purchases, including musical instruments.
 The first is through depreciation, the annual deduction allowed to recover the cost of business or income-producing property with a useful life of more than one year.
-When you buy tangible assets such as a car, computer, or kiln that will serve your business for a number of years, the asset is generally expensed the cost over time.
-Amortization is similar to depreciation except that it is used to recover the cost of intangible business assets such as research and development expenses and business start-up expenditures.
+When you buy tangible assets such as a car, computer or kiln that will serve your business for many years, the asset is generally expensed the cost over time.
+Amortization is like depreciation except that it is used to recover the cost of intangible business assets such as research and development expenses and business start-up expenditures.
 Depreciation and amortization expenses are deducted by using IRS Form 4562, Depreciation and Amortization.
 See Publication 946, How to Depreciate Property.
-For depreciation of musical instruments, see www.polyphonic.org/article.php?id=30&page=3.

 Under some circumstances, you can opt for the second "expensing" method, which is known as Section 179 deduction.
 It allows you to deduct the cost of certain depreciable property in the year you purchase it for use in your business.
-Businesses can expense up to \$500,000 of capital acquisitions of new and used equipment.
 See Publication 946, How to Depreciate Property.

 Line 15 Insurance.
-The premiums on many types of insurance are deductible as business expenses.
-Deductible business loss insurance includes casualty, merchandise and inventory, credit, business interruption, use and occupancy, overhead, and car insurance.
-As long as the insurance is obtained for the protection of the business, it is deductible.
+Insurance obtained for the protection of the business is deductible.
 For cash-basis taxpayers, insurance premiums are deductible in the year when you pay them if the policy covers one year or less.
+Note that health insurance is not reported on Schedule C.

 Line 16 Interest.
-You may be able to deduct interest payments on credit cards, lines of credit, certain borrowings on life insurance, real estate mortgage, equipment loans, and car loans.
+You may be able to deduct interest payments on credit cards, lines of credit, certain borrowings on life insurance, real estate mortgage, equipment loans and car loans.
 To be deductible the proceeds of the loan or line of credit must be used for business purposes.
 If the money is used for personal purposes, then that portion of the interest payments is not deductible.
 The IRS may charge you interest on any back taxes you may owe that is considered a non-deductible personal expense.

 Line 17 Legal and professional services.
 These types of services are deductible when the services are for the business.
-The services that qualify for a deduction include: accounting, legal, bookkeeping, consulting, engineering, photography, and appraisals.
-In order to be deductible the fee must be incurred in a transaction directly connected with the business to produce income, manage or maintain business property, or determine or dispute a tax on your business.
+The services that qualify for a deduction include: accounting, legal, bookkeeping, consulting, engineering, photography and appraisals.
+To be deductible the fee must be incurred in a transaction directly connected with the business to produce income, manage or maintain business property or determine or dispute a tax on your business.